-Pottery Beginners – Potter in the Making (classroom-based)
+Pottery for Beginners (classroom-based)

 Preston Road Adult Education Centre